veilm/veilm.github.io/content/articles/becoming-a-pulseaudio-user.md

 it doesn't sound like Wayland will ever be remotely suitable to my use cases.

 ## Conclusion
-A while ago, I would hear about constant lag, bugs, crashes in PulseAudio, but that seems to have gone away, especially with the development of PipeWire.
+A while ago, I would hear about constant lag, bugs, and crashes in PulseAudio, but that seems to have gone away, especially with the development of PipeWire.
 I haven't had a single problem with it.
 Overall, this has been a significant upgrade in usability for all things sound-related.
 I don't need to have nightmares about ALSA breaking during a critical event and me not being able to